aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-scenes-and-models/compress-3d-scenes/_index.md

 - **Lower storage costs** – Cloud storage fees are calculated per GB.
 - **Improved performance** – Smaller files load quicker in browsers and game engines.
 - **Easier sharing** – Email attachments and collaboration platforms often have size limits.

+## When to shrink 3D assets?
+You’ll want to **shrink 3d assets** whenever you’re targeting mobile devices, low‑bandwidth environments, or any scenario where download time directly impacts user satisfaction.
+Compressing early in the pipeline also reduces the load on CDN caches and keeps version‑control repositories lightweight.

 ## Prerequisites
 Before you start, make sure you have: